 The string is the special element in the filigree jewellery.
 Traditional items made with this are figures of animals, birds as well as flowers.

 Karimnagar Silver Filigree also received the Intellectual property rights protection or Geographical Indication (GI) status in 2007.
-The exquisite filigree work of Silver Filigree is therefore considered as a wonderful craft which is widely popular.
+The exquisite filigree work of silver from Karimnagar is therefore considered a wonderful craft which is widely popular.